 I am lucky to have spent the last 15 years living with my partner on his family farm on the edge of Church Broughton.
-Two of our three boys, Oliver and Charles go to Church Broughton Primary, our youngest son Henry will be joining join them in 2017.
+Our three boys, Oliver and Charles and Henry go to Church Broughton Primary School.

 I work part time for Derby City Council as a Traffic and Transportation Technician.
 It’s a challenging role that involves designing and implementing changes to roads and footways in the city.
 I also work with schools on campaigns to reduce congestion and increase walking.